IAN SMITH (2003)

 “Ian is meticulous in his preparation.
 He is an excellent communicator”

 “He is hard-working, utterly committed, great with clients, and someone who sees the big picture”

 (POCA Work & Asset Forfeiture - Chambers UK 2017)

-· Freezing orders, search and seizure orders, disclosure orders and letters of request to overseas jurisdictions
+Ian is routinely involved in the international asset recovery investigations and proceedings, obtaining or defending against freezing orders, search and seizure orders, disclosure orders and letters of request to overseas jurisdictions.

 PROCEEDS OF CRIME LITIGATION

 Ian litigates Proceeds of Crime Act (POCA) issues in a range of courts: Court of Appeal; Criminal Courts (victims' claims for restitution and compensation; and confiscation); Administrative Court (civil recovery, in particular the rights of victims and third parties); Business Courts (for example, insurance claims with POCA issues); Tax Tribunal (POCA tax assessments); Magistrates’ Courts (forfeiture and cash seizure); Technical advice in cases in other jurisdictions.